Please note: the explanation of terms below is intended for guidance only; for contractual definitions, refer to the policy wordings.

 Hire of equipment - DJguard’s version of a courtesy car!
 DJguard cover ensures that you are able to keep playing if your equipment is stolen or damaged.
 We will pay for the hire of alternative equipment whilst yours is awaiting repair or replacement (subject to an approved claim).

 In vehicle - this covers your equipment whilst transported in a vehicle.
+When at the insured location the insured property must be removed from the vehicle.
 This does not cover your equipment whilst in transit unless it is kept in a rigid-bodied case.
 See also security requirements.

 Insured location - this is a single, specified place where you store your equipment, typically your home or studio.